 - Bring the team together with a common thought

 He had some fun architectural to prove his point, like how applications just like buildings break at the joints.
-He discussed the pros and cons of the five points above and talked a bit of different types of prototypes.
+He discussed pros and cons of the points above and talked a bit of different types of prototypes.

-During development, we will begin to move from static prototypes (e.g. wireframes) to more dynamic ones (e.g. dummy web sites).
+During development, we begin to move from static prototypes (e.g. wireframes) to more dynamic ones (e.g. dummy web sites).
 Since high fidelity prototypes are expensive, start off with low fidelity ones and make sure that the prototypes are changeable, accessible and can evolve over time.